d3dc/Mmmm/README.md

 ## Goal

-Learn how to write a babel plugin :P
+I wanted to learn how to write a babel plugin for another gaming-related project.

+After playing with this and seeing how haskell or lisp-like it is, these micro-vms started to make sense.
+I've basically built a tiny hypervisor for sh*tty in-javascript VMs with a fun way to address them.
+I plan to integrate this concept into my gaming-related project.

 ## TODO